Skip to main contentSkip to footer

 101 – Assignment, essay, attendance

-102 – Knowledge Test, academic skills (IT and numeracy tests, presentation, essay), attendance
+102 – Knowledge Test, academic skills (IT test, presentation, essay), attendance

 103 – Student Selected Component, attendance,